bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- clear sky
+- scattered clouds
-- 92% humidity
+- 91% humidity
-- 6 mph wind
+- 1 mph wind
 - 0.07 inches of precipitation in the past 24 hours

 ## Temperature History